chrisb/amazon-orders/README.md

 ## Contributing

+This project may not capture every order type and probably doesn't work on international Amazon sites.

-Send me a pull request; currently there are no tests, sorry.
+If you spot a bug, feel free to send me a pull request; currently there are no tests, sorry.

 There are a whole bunch of things I'd like to do with this, but I don't have much time presently, so who knows how this project will shape up.